MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-management-service/searchuserinvitations.md

   - php
   - python
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # SearchUserInvitations Service Operation - Customer Management

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Searches for user invitations that match a specified criteria.

 This operation returns all pending invitations, whether or not they have expired.
 Accepted invitations are not included in the response.